m-housh/Dockerfiles/devpi-client/README.md

 3. **/root/.pip:**
     Where to mount a custom ~/.pip/pip.conf
 4. **/certs:**
-    Where to mount custom CA certs.
-If this directory is not empty then it will copy the certs into another directory and run the openssl c_rehash utility on that directory, which is required for requests to validate certificates.
+    Where to mount custom CA certs to verify requests to your devpi server (if you use a self signed certificate for your server).
+If this directory is not empty then it will copy the certs into another directory and run the **OPENSSL** `c_rehash` utility on that directory, which is required for requests to validate certificates.
+There will be no consequences for you, and will not affect or change any of the certs that you mount.

 #### Environment Variables:
 ---